Readless

 "As the newsletter medium evolves, there needs to be modern tools to help both readers and writers.
 Meco is already winning discovery and aggregation." — Matt Klein, Head of Global Foresight & Methods, Reddit

-That quote captures where Meco shines: discovery and newsletter-native reading.
-Where users still switch is usually not because Meco is weak, but because their work evolves toward broader feed monitoring, tighter filtering logic, or more aggressive summarization to save time.
+That captures where Meco excels: discovery and newsletter-native reading.
+Users switch when their work evolves toward broader feed monitoring, tighter filtering logic, or more aggressive summarization to reclaim focused time.

 SignalPublished NumberSourceWhy It Matters

-Email handling time2.6 hours/dayCNBC summary of McKinsey surveyInbox-heavy workflows compound quickly
+Email processing time11.7 hours/week2025 workplace surveyInbox-heavy workflows compound quickly

-Workday share on email28%CNBC summary of McKinsey surveyEmail remains a top productivity sink
+Workday share on email28%McKinsey productivity researchEmail remains the top productivity sink

 "

-"What information consumes is rather obvious: it consumes the attention of its recipients." - Herbert A. Simon
+"What information consumes is rather obvious: it consumes the attention of its recipients." — Herbert A. Simon, Nobel Laureate in Economics and Pioneer of AI Research

 If your inbox still drives your schedule, try a digest-first workflow that turns many newsletters into one short daily briefing.